Gregory of Nazianzus: Episcopate in Sasima and Nazianzus

 Gregory was ordained Bishop of Sasima in 372 by Basil.
 Basil created this see in order to strengthen his position in his dispute with Anthimus, bishop of Tyana.
 The ambitions of Gregory's father to have his son rise in the Church hierarchy and the insistence of his friend Basil convinced Gregory to accept this position despite his reservations.
 Gregory would later refer to his episcopal ordination as forced upon him by his strong-willed father and Basil.
-Describing his new bishopric, Gregory lamented how it was nothing more than an "utterly dreadful, pokey little hole; a paltry horse-stop on the main road ... devoid of water, vegetation, or the company of gentlemen ... this was my Church of Sasima!"
+Describing his new bishopric, Gregory lamented how it was nothing more than an "utterly dreadful, pokey little hole; a paltry horse-stop on the main road... devoid of water, vegetation, or the company of gentlemen... this was my Church of Sasima!"
 He made little effort to administer his new diocese, complaining to Basil that he preferred instead to pursue a contemplative life.

-By late 372 Gregory returned to Nazianzus to assist his dying father with the administration of his diocese.
+By late 372, Gregory returned to Nazianzus to assist his dying father with the administration of his diocese.
 This strained his relationship with Basil, who insisted that Gregory resume his post at Sasima.
 Gregory retorted that he had no intention to continue to play the role of pawn to advance Basil's interests.
 He instead focused his attention on his new duties as coadjutor of Nazianzus.

-It was here that Gregory preached the first of his great episcopal orations.
+It was around this time that his sister, Saint Gorgonia, died, and he preached a eulogy at her funeral.

 Following the deaths of his mother and father in 374, Gregory continued to administer the Diocese of Nazianzus but refused to be named bishop.
 Donating most of his inheritance to the needy, he lived an austere existence.
-At the end of 375 he withdrew to a monastery at Seleukia, living there for three years.
-Near the end of this period his friend Basil died.
+At the end of 375, he withdrew to a monastery at Seleukia, living there for three years.
+Near the end of this period, his friend Basil died.
 Although Gregory's health did not permit him to attend the funeral, he wrote a heartfelt letter of condolence to Basil's brother, Gregory of Nyssa, and composed twelve memorial poems dedicated to the memory of his departed friend.
 (The Greek Anthology, book I epigram 86 and book VIII epigrams 2–11).